Undergraduate Summer Advising Information

 Check your email!

-You will receive two important emails on May 12th from the Biological Sciences Advising Office and from Navigate to schedule your advising appointment.
+You will receive an important email on May 19th from the Department of Biological Sciences through Navigate to schedule your information session.

 Please check your Spam folder if you do not see the Navigate email in your VT inbox.